In This Article

 Step 6: Again, the goal is to move the lymph toward your heart, so your body can properly flush out the fluid and toxins.

 Step 7: Just remember to use downward strokes on your stomach toward your pubic bone.
-The first time I did the combo I was hooked, so it was easy for me to continue this regimen for a month—in fact, I’m going to keep doing it three times a week and make it a permanent piece of my routine.
+The first time I did the combo I was hooked, so it was easy for me to continue this regimen for a month.
+I’m going to keep doing it three times a week and make it a permanent piece of my routine.
 I’m obsessed!

 Don’t get me wrong, while I love having someone else give me a massage (as a mama, I wanna chill moment, too, ya know?), this at-home technique is easy, much more affordable, and has not only been very relaxing and invigorating, I’ve definitely seen results that I’m really happy with.